Metro San Antonio: A History of Culture, and Volunteering

 General Opportunities

-Of course, most well known national nonprofit organizations operate year-round volunteer-staffed programs in the metro San Antonio area.
+Of course, most well-known national nonprofit organizations operate year-round volunteer-staffed programs in the San Antonio area.

 The Salvation Army, American Red Cross, United Way, Big Brothers Big Sisters of America, Sierra Club, Habitat for Humanity and others are happy to welcome willing volunteers into their midst—and put them to work.
 From administrative support to framing a house, from conducting a wildlife census to mobilizing aid after a major flood, these organizations facilitate an individual’s efforts to make a difference in his or her community.